DataDog/java-profiler/README.md

 ### Prerequisites
 1. This project contains Java code and is built by gradle, as such, you need to install a JDK in order to build it.
 Run `brew install openjdk` to install it on MacOS.
    If building and testing on Apple Silicon (M1+), be sure to install an aarch64 OpenJDK distribution, otherwise the architecture used for compilation and the JVM based test suite will not match, which means the tests will not be able to load the dynamic library at runtime.
-2. The build requires cmake, which is included in XCode, but can also be installed by running `brew install cmake`
+2. The build requires make, which is included in XCode, but can also be installed by running `brew install make`
+4. The build supports googletest for unit testing.
+To install it, run `brew install googletest` or `sudo apt install libgtest-dev` or `apk add gtest-dev` depending on your platform.

-Once prerequisites have been installed simple as `./gradlew build`.
+Once prerequisites have been installed simple as `./gradlew assembleAll`.
 The resulting artifact is located in `ddprof-lib/build/libs/ddprof-<version>.jar`